 The success of this program is directly attributed to the hard work and dedication of a truly collaborative team that has drawn on the expertise and commitment of provincial employees from Alberta Environment and Parks, Alberta Health, Alberta Agriculture and Forestry, and Alberta Health Services, along with individuals from the Alberta Water Well Drilling Association, Association of Alberta Agricultural Fieldmen, rural municipalities and other organizations from across the province.
 Working Well recently received recognition with a 2019 Premier’s Public Service Award, for excellence in service delivery, public policy innovation and leadership in the Alberta Public Service.

 Working Well offers province-wide, hands-on workshops for well owners to learn the basics of groundwater, well construction, common well problems, contamination risks, importance of well reclamation and best management practices.

-To order copies of Working Well fact sheets, brochures and other resources, contact the Information Centre:
+To book a Working Well workshop or order copies of Working Well fact sheets, brochures and other resources, contact the Information Centre: